rui-min/WebCrawler/README.md

 # Functionality of each file

-# Libraries (installed or put under same project folder)
+# Libraries (installed or put under project folder)
+1. Major External libraries(folders included):
-1. Major External library: Beautiful Soup 4("bs4"); For details please refer to https://github.com/wention/BeautifulSoup4
+     1. Beautiful Soup 4("bs4"); For details please refer to https://github.com/wention/BeautifulSoup4
+     2. docx; For details please refer to https://github.com/python-openxml/python-docx
 2. Others:
-     1. docx; For details please refer to https://github.com/python-openxml/python-docx
-     2. lxml;
+     1. lxml (installation needed: >pip install lxml);
-     3. urllib;
+     2. urllib;
-     4. ssl;
+     3. ssl;

 # Limitations
 1. No protection for internet interruption: everything needs to be done in a consecutive period of time without interruption(which can vary from 10 to 50 minutes depending on internet condition).